General Info

 What is the scale used in FT?

-The ground cale is never explicitly stated.
+The ground scale is never explicitly stated.
 An generally accepted value calculated from the orbital information in MT is a distance scale of 1000km per MU and a time scale of 20 minutes per turn.

 Do you measure before declaring fire?